roykhalid/IDGenerator/README.md

 # IDGenerator
-This is the Web app which is generating the Organization IDs automatic
+This is the Web app which is generating the IDs for Organization automatic